TheBenjaminCole/threat-hunting-scenario-tor/threat-hunting-scenario-tor-event-creation.md

-# Threat Event (Unauthorized TOR Usage)
+# Threat Event Scenario: Unauthorized TOR Browser Usage

+## Threat Event Summary

 **Unauthorized TOR Browser Installation and Use**

+This document describes a controlled simulation of unauthorized TOR Browser installation and usage on a corporate-managed Windows endpoint.
+The purpose of this scenario is to generate realistic logs and indicators of compromise (IoCs) for validating threat hunting queries and detection logic within Microsoft Defender for Endpoint.

+This scenario supports blue team, purple team, and detection engineering workflows.

+---

+## Simultated Activity: Log and IoC Generation

+The following actions were performed by a simulated user to create representative endpoint and network telemetry associated with TOR Browser usage.

 ## Steps the "Bad Actor" took Create Logs and IoCs:
 1. Download the TOR browser installer: https://www.torproject.org/download/
 2. Install it silently: ```tor-browser-windows-x86_64-portable-15.0.4.exe /S```
 3. Opens the TOR browser from the folder on the desktop
 4. Connect to TOR and browse a few sites.
 For example:
-   - **WARNING: The links to onion sites change a lot and these have changed.
+   - **Important Note: The links to onion sites change frequently.
 However if you connect to Tor and browse around normal sites a bit, the necessary logs should still be created:**
    - Current Dread Forum: ```dreadytofatroptsdj6io7l3xptbet6onoyno2yv7jicoxknyazubrad.onion```
    - Dark Markets Forum: ```dreadytofatroptsdj6io7l3xptbet6onoyno2yv7jicoxknyazubrad.onion/d/DarkNetMarkets```
    - Current Elysium Market: ```elysiumutkwscnmdohj23gkcyp3ebrf4iio3sngc5tvcgyfp4nqqmwad.top/login```